 The revised IFRS 3 has a broader scope than IFRS 3.
 Those entities that will now be required to apply the acquisition method might incur additional costs to obtain valuations and account for intangible assets and goodwill after the acquisition date.
 However, the IASB observes that much of the information required to account for a business combination by applying the acquisition method is already prepared by those entities that are currently applying the pooling of interests method.
-There might be additional costs associated with presenting this information within the financial statements, such as audit costs, but much of the information will already be available to management.
+There might be additional costs associated with presenting this information will already be available to management.
 The IASB concluded therefore that the benefits of improved comparability and faithful representation outweigh the costs that those entities will incur.